emanuelitoss/KaonOscillations_TMLQCD/README.md

 ---

 # Repo organization
-The simulation codes are into <span style="color:orange">meson-correlators</span> folder.
+The simulation codes are into <span style="color:orange">tm-mesons-obc</span> folder.
 Inside it you can find other README file(s) and documents about the code.
 The path to the main program is:
 `meson-correlators > mesons-master > correlators.c`.
 The entire code is based on <span style="color:orange">openQCD-1.2</span> by S. Luescher: https://luscher.web.cern.ch/luscher/openQCD/index.html
+Data analysis codes are written in Python language and lies in <span style="color:orange">data-analysis-kkbar</span>.

 ---